-During a medical emergency, how you’re going to pay the medical bill or if unpaid medical bills will end up on your credit report are the last things on your mind.
+During a medical emergency, how you’re going to pay the medical bill or if there are unpaid medical bills on your credit report are the last things on your mind.

 You may not even know how much this unexpected event will cost until you get the medical bill.